-If you are happy within, fulfilled, somewhat complete, taken care of, you will be able to take care of others much better.
+If you are happy within, fulfilled, somewhat complete, and taken care of, you will be able to take care of others much better.
 Be not so busy that you forget yourself.
-Following virtues, being responsible is great.There is a fine line between being a pushover and being polite.
+Following virtues, being responsible is great, but there is a fine line between being a pushover and being polite.
 And what is that fine line?
 You need not ask me or anyone else.
 Inquire within.
 Your inner voice will give you the most accurate answer.
 Someone with good financial acumen will tell you to divide your earnings between savings and spending, between expenses and investments, between borrowing and lending.
 Your financial success depends on that balance.
 The same goes for your time, for your own life too.
 Some part of it you give to others and some you retain for yourself, some you spend while some of it you invest.

 If you do not engage in what gives you joy, gives you happiness, your inner peace and bliss will evaporate.
 You will keep feeling something is missing without knowing what, you will feel angrier with others, with yourself, with the world, you will find yourself getting irritated quickly, you will wonder why you are not as patient as before.
 If you are experiencing these things, I can say with much conviction, you are not taking care of yourself.
 Behind your smile, you are hiding the privilege of freedom.
 You may fool others but you cannot fool yourself.
 You know your own reality.

 Spend some time in introspection.
 Write down what you would like to do, what gives you joy, what makes you feel complete, what gives meaning to your life.
 And start devoting some time, however little, to yourself.
-You will be amazed at the discovery of new you.
-Everyone around you will get even more of you, virtues will no longer need to be played, they will come naturally, automatically.
+You will be amazed at the discovery of the new you.
+Everyone around you will get even more of you, the virtues will no longer need to be played, they will come naturally, automatically.

 Mulla Nasrudin, when a little boy, was left home alone one day.
 His parents promised him a reward if he behaved himself while they were away.

-Upon their return they asked, “So, did you stay out of trouble and be a good boy?”
+Upon their return, they asked, “So, did you stay out of trouble and be a good boy?”

 “Just Good?
 I was way gooder than good.
 In fact, I was so good that I could hardly stand myself!”